 We then close the trade (about half an hour later) when price moves back above yesterday’s low, filling the gap:

-So there are two reasons I want to compare the results from intraday data vs. end-of-day data.
+There are two reasons why I want to compare the results from intraday data vs end-of-day data.

-So for this reason I have used a slippage of $0.05 for all sell trades for the EOD test.
+For this reason I have used a slippage of +$0.05 for all sell trades on the EOD test.
 In other words, it is not enough that the price touches our limit order, price must trade at least $0.05 above the limit price.

-The second issue is that we are entering bang on the open price.
-This is not really possible since the market open price is determined by the opening auction.
+The second, bigger, issue is that we are entering right on the open price.
+This isn’t really possible since the market open price is determined by the opening auction.
 We are making a mistake if we assume we can find a down gap and then trade right on the open price.
+We would need to send our orders to the opening auction 10 minutes before the market opens and we would not know if the market will open on a down gap.

 The one exception to this would be if we were able to predict a gap down based on pre-market prices and manage to enter into the auction itself.
 This is not guaranteed.
 A similar issue exists for exiting on the close price.

 I ran a backtest on a watchlist of 20 randomly selected Nasdaq stocks between 1/2008 – 1/2018 using a starting balance of $50k and transaction costs of $0.01 per share.
-Following you can see a summary of the results on EOD data and on 1-minute data.
+In the next table you can see a summary of the results on EOD data and on 1-minute data.

 The white columns show the backtest metrics for EOD data while the grey columns show 1-min results.